yashwanth-3000/cyber-verse/TROUBLESHOOTING.md

 - Creates a single version with proper parameter defaults
 - Adds a simpler alternative function (`create_minimal_profile`)

-### Foreign Key Constraint Error
+### Foreign Key Constraint Error / Timing Issues

-**Error message:** `insert or update on table "profiles" violates foreign key constraint "profiles_id_fkey"`
+**Error message:** `insert or update on table "profiles" violates foreign key constraint "profiles_id_fkey"` or continued database setup errors on signup

-**Solution:** This means you're trying to create a profile with a user ID that doesn't exist in the auth.users table.
-The updated middleware now:
-- Uses functions that properly check for existing users
+**Solution:** This is usually caused by a timing issue between when the user is created in auth.users and when we try to create their profile.
+We've added two solutions:

+1. Run the `timing_fix.sql` script which:
+   - Creates a new function with built-in retries and delays
+   - Makes the `create_minimal_profile` function more resilient
+   - Attempts to add a trigger-based notification system (if permissions allow)

+2. The middleware has been updated with:
+   - A retry mechanism that waits briefly between attempts
-- Has better error handling for this specific case
+   - Better error handling for foreign key constraints
-- Falls back to RPC methods that work around these constraints
+   - Multiple fallback approaches for profile creation

 ### Cannot Access System Tables